Isabella Karle: Career

 In 1985, Jerome Karle was awarded the Nobel Prize in Chemistry, together with mathematician Herbert A. Hauptman, for developing direct methods for analyzing X-ray diffraction data.
-Jerome Karle and many other members of the crystallography community strongly believed that Isabella Karle should have shared the prize.
+The Nobel Committee ignored Isabella's crucial role in solving the problem in practice, and Jerome Karle and many other members of the crystallography community strongly believed that Isabella Karle should have shared the prize.

-Karle received many honors.
-She was elected a Fellow of the National Academy of Sciences (1978) and the American Academy of Arts and Sciences (1993).
-She was elected to the American Philosophical Society in 1992.
-In addition, she received the National Medal of Science (1995), various awards, and eight honorary doctorates.
+Karle was the first to publish the structures of many important molecules.
+As her successes became known, Isabella brought young women into her laboratory and taught them crystallography.
+And, as her fame for solving the structures of many difficult crystals spread throughout the community, collaborators across the world sent her samples of their crystals in glass vials.
+Her models of frog toxins are exhibited at the American Museum of Natural History in NYC.

-On July 31, 2009, Karle and her husband retired from the Naval Research Laboratory, after a combined 127 years of service to the United States Government, with Karle joining the NRL in 1946, two years after her husband.
+On July 31, 2009, Karle and her husband retired from the Naval Research Laboratory.
 Retirement ceremonies for the Karles were attended by United States Secretary of the Navy Ray Mabus, who presented the couple with the Department of the Navy Distinguished Civilian Service Award, the Navy's highest form of recognition to civilian employees.
+Over her career, Karle published nearly 300 scientific papers.